bloomberg/attrs-strict/doc/source/index.rst

 Usage and examples
 ------------------
-Type enforcement is based on the :code:`type` attribute set on any field specified in an :code:`attr` dataclass.
+Type enforcement is based on the :code:`type` attribute set on any field specified in an :code:`attrs` dataclass.
 If the type argument is not specified no validation takes place.

 .. code-block:: python